ZEISS/acme-dns-azure/tests/integration/README.md

 - Contributor

-As the DNS Zone is part of a seperate subscription, additonally permissions on DNS Zone level are required:
+Since the DNS Zone is part of a seperate subscription, additonally permissions on DNS Zone level are required:
 - DNS Zone Contributor
 - Role Based Access Control Administrator